syncfusion-content/blazor-docs/blazor/datepicker/mask-support.md

  > For example, if the mask is set to "MM/dd/yyyy", then users will only be able to enter dates in the format of "month/day/year", with two digits for the month, day, and year.
 This can be useful for ensuring that users enter dates in a consistent and accurate format, and can help to reduce errors and misunderstandings when working with dates in your application.

-The following example demonstrates default and custom format of DatePicker component with mask.
+The following example demonstrates default format of DatePicker component with mask.

 {% highlight Razor %}